magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- MC-35514-->

-*  Problems with the JavaScript components of the Create Packages window have been resolved.
-Previously, Magento did not display the **Create Shipping Label** checkbox on this window, and you could not create a shipping label for an existing order.
+*  Problems with the JavaScript components of the Create Packages page have been resolved.
+Previously, Magento did not display the **Create Shipping Label** checkbox on this page, and you could not create a shipping label for an existing order.

 ### Sitemap